A Brief History Of Royal Crown Derby

-Royal Crown Derby is one of the oldest remaining English porcelain manufacturers, based in Osmaston Road, Derby.
+Royal Crown Derby is one of the oldest remaining English porcelain manufacturers, and is based fairly locally to Potteries Auctions in Osmaston Road, Derby.
 The company is known for its high-quality bone china and has been producing items of tableware and ornamental ware since 1750.

 Lots 475 & 476 - Royal Crown Derby Burghley House two handled vase & cover, height 20cm, boxed with certificate.
 Estimate £50.00 - £100.00.